adrtarnowski/PortsAndAdapters/Kitbags/Kitbag.Builder.Logging.AppInsights/README.md

     },
 ```

+## How to use?

 - Declare dependency in _Extensions.cs_ file in _**PortsAndAdapters.Infrastructure**_ project (_AddInfrastructure_ method)
 ```
     builder.AddAppInsights();
 ```

-- After declaration you can use ILogger<T> in your classes and collect your log data in AppInsights instance
+- After necessary declaration you can use ILogger<T> in your classes and collect your log data in AppInsights instance
 ```
     public class SomeClass
     {